makerprism/ocaml-social-auth/packages/auth-provider-core/README.md

 Runtime-agnostic OAuth2 authentication library with PKCE support for OCaml.

+> **Warning**
+> This library is **not production-ready**.
+It was primarily built using LLMs and is still a work in progress.
+We are actively working towards making it stable and usable.

 ## Overview

 `auth-provider-core` provides a clean, runtime-agnostic interface for implementing OAuth2 authentication flows.
 It supports: